hayes28/holbertonschool-the-joy-of-painting-api/README.md

 ## Features

-- ETL pipeline to extract data from raw files, transform it into a consistent format, and load it into a PostgreSQL database.
+- An ETL pipeline to extract data from raw files, transform it into a consistent format, and load it into a PostgreSQL database.
-- RESTful API endpoints to filter episodes by different criteria such as broadcast month, subject matter, and color palette.
+- RESTful API endpoints to filter episodes by broadcast month, subject matter, and color palette.
-- Frontend React application to interact with the API (located in the `react-joy` directory).
+- An optional frontend React application to interact with the API.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites